d-moos/MLJourney/lesson_11_advanced_rl.md

 adding this shaping term **does not change which policies are optimal**.
 It only alters the *learning dynamics* by providing denser feedback.

-Intuition:

-- If you move to a state with higher potential (e.g., closer to scoring), you get a positive shaping reward.
-- If you move away, you get a negative shaping reward.
-- Because the shaping term is a discounted difference of a potential, it forms a “telescoping sum” along trajectories and cancels out when comparing full returns.
+Intuitively, if you move to a state with **higher potential** (for example, closer to scoring or otherwise "better" according to \(\Phi\)), you receive a positive shaping reward.
+If you move to a state with **lower potential**, you receive a negative shaping reward.
+Because the shaping term is defined as a **discounted difference** of the potential, these contributions form a kind of "telescoping sum" along a trajectory and largely cancel out when you compare full returns between different policies.
+That is why potential-based shaping can change *how quickly* you learn without changing *which* policy is optimal.

 For Rocket League, \(\Phi(s)\) could be something like **minus the distance from the ball to the opponent’s goal**, possibly with extra terms for ball height or control.